Your preferences have been updated.

 Aruba's a great destination for LGBT vacations because of the Aruban people's cosmopolitan worldview; which is somewhat unique among the Caribbean islands.
 This can be traced to the Dutch roots that are prominent in Aruba.
 In fact, the Netherlands was the first country to legalize gay marriage in 2001!

-The Aruban people's progressive mindset makes it entirely safe for our LGBT guests to not only walk around Aruba hand-in-hand, but also to truly enjoy their well-earned vacations entirely worry-free.
+The Aruban people's progressive mindset makes it entirely safe for our LGBT guests to not only walk around Aruba hand-in-hand but also to truly enjoy their well-earned vacations entirely worry-free.

 Many hotels in Aruba are Travel Alternative’s Group (TAG) approved as well, meaning that their staff is well-trained in accepting diversity and that these resorts even employ members of the LGBT community.

 And Aruba's beach-front resorts truly do provide an environment that is unmatched by any other Caribbean island.
 Just as same-sex wedding ceremonies have gained popularity in Aruba, gay nightlife in Aruba is growing as well.
-In fact, gay bars and clubs can be found throughout the capitol city of Oranjestad.
+In fact, gay bars and clubs can be found throughout the capital city of Oranjestad.

 So what are you waiting for?
 Plan a vacation to Aruba and experience the warm vibes and cool trade winds of the One happy island for yourself!